skuzzle/jeve/README.md

 instance using `EventProvider.setExceptionCallback()`.
 When doing so, the provided callback will be notified when dispatching an event without explicitly specifying a callback.

+EventProviders will swallow any exception thrown by the ExceptionCallback except AbortionExceptions.
+Those will be passed to the caller.

 ## Asynchronous event delegation
 One key feature of jeve is that it hides the event delegation strategy